sztadii/rc-reminder-bot/README.md

 At first, we need to create a new workflow. <br />
 So please create a file inside .github/workflows folder. <br />
 For example: `.github/workflow/daily-job.yml` <br />
-And content should look like that: <br />
+The file content should look similar to below example, but feel free to use own.

 ```
 name: Daily job